Heal your relationship with food, movement, and yourself.

 Therapy can help you heal your relationship with food and your body.

-We’ll start by exploring how your thoughts, emotions, and past experiences have shaped your relationship with food and body image.
-At the same time, we’ll build practical tools to navigate urges, break unhelpful patterns, and face the tough moments that recovery brings.
+We’ll begin by looking at how your thoughts, emotions, and past experiences have shaped your relationship with food and your body.
+At the same time, we’ll build practical tools to help you manage urges, shift unhelpful patterns, and stay grounded through the harder moments of recovery.

-I also recognize that your identity—shaped by race, gender, body size, or sexual orientation—impacts how you experience the world.
-We’ll examine how bias, discrimination, and trauma have influenced your well-being and create a personalized path that works for you, incorporating concepts like Intuitive Eating and Health at Every Size.
+I also recognize that your identity—whether shaped by race, gender, body size, or sexual orientation—affects how you move through the world.
+We’ll make space to talk about how bias, trauma, or cultural expectations have impacted your well-being and build a path that honors your lived experience.

 What You’ll Gain